deanrobin333/shopright/README.md

 ### 4. Set up environment variables
 Create a .env file in the root directory and add any necessary environment variables

+- have the variable `SECRET_KEY='some random jumbled text'
+    - replace "some random jumbled text" with your own jumbled text.

 ### 5. Run the application
 `flask run`